 How Being Brain Damaged Felt to Me

 I began writing this piece in August 2018, three years after my TBI.
 My comments largely relate to reflections of my first month of conscious awareness in the Haywood Hospital rehabilitation centre.
-Many of the negative thoughts and feelings were only fleeting.
+The negative thoughts and feelings were only fleeting.

 Brain Injury Tips